Look at Me (2022 film): Soundtrack

 Look at Me: The Album is a compilation album that released alongside the documentary, which released on June 10, 2022.
 It was preceded by the release of a collaboration single with Kanye West entitled "True Love".
 The album is split into two halves, and contains only songs that have already been released in some capacity; some on prior albums, and some were previously SoundCloud exclusive.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 4 critics, indicating "Generally favorable reviews".